The Kwewag Indigenous Culture Church

 Immediately following that event The KICC was born.

-The living history events entail excess amounts of physical labor to set up during all kinds of weather while working 2 - 4 days of teaching, only to take it all down so it can be done again a week or 2 later.
+The living history events entail excess amounts of physical labor to set up during all kinds of weather while working 2 - 4 days of teaching, only to take it all down so it can be done again a week or 2 later in another location.
 Combined with the busy schedules of those who wish to learn, indigenous and non indigenous alike, unable to attend according to the schedules of our host sites, attendance has declined while the demand remains high.
+We set out determined to find another way, a better way, an easier way... and then we created it!

 Welcome to The KICC!